Losant/losant-rest-js/docs/dataTableRows.md

 #### Authentication
 The client must be configured with a valid api access token to call this action.
-The token must include at least one of the following scopes: all.Application, all.Application.read, all.Organization, all.Organization.read, all.User, all.User.read, dataTableRows.*, or dataTableRows.get.
+The token must include at least one of the following scopes: all.Application, all.Application.cli, all.Application.read, all.Organization, all.Organization.read, all.User, all.User.cli, all.User.read, dataTableRows.*, or dataTableRows.get.

 #### Available Parameters